damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 author: Heather McNamee
 author_twitter: nearlythere
 filename: 2015-12-22-gitlab-8-3-released.markdown
-image_title: /images/unsplash/building.jpg
+image_title: /images/unsplash/road.png
 ---

+In January, I like to make resolutions and plan.
+Though I didn’t reach all my resolutions last year, I did better than the year before.
+If I could have predicted the future, I could have done much better I think.

-Happy new year, it's a fresh start!
-Are you making any resolutions?
-Any plans?
-Wouldn't it be great if you could see into the future?
-With GitLab, you can!
-Well, ok you can see into the future of development at GitLab, if not anything else.
-The plans and progress of feature proposals are developed in the open at GitLab.
-In this post we'll look at how you can find out about the direction of the project.
+With GitLab, you can actually see into the future... at least of development at GitLab, if not anything else.
+The plans and progress of feature proposals is developed in the open.

 <!-- more -->